cga-wm/advgis-delta/2021-01-01_Example-Weekly-Log.md

 You may create headings to organize your project.
 _Note the hierarchy with the hash level, # (heading lv 1), ## (heading lv 2), ### (heading lv 3), #### (heading lv 4)_

-Considere also including a time table for each project you are working on.
+Consider also including a time table for each project you are working on.
 See below for an example.

 Time Table.